 Although the Java language is highly standardized, the procedures for creating, compiling, and editing Java programs vary widely from one programming environment to another.
 There are two basic approaches: a command line environment, where the user types commands and the computer responds, and an integrated development environment (IDE), where the user uses the keyboard and mouse to interact with a graphical user interface.
-While there is just one common command line environment for Java programming, there are several common IDEs, including Eclipse, NetBeans, and BlueJ.
-I cannot give complete or definitive information on Java programming environments in this section, but I will try to give enough information to let you compile and run the examples from this textbook.
+While there is essentially just one command line environment for Java programming, there are several common IDEs, including Eclipse, NetBeans, IntelliJ IDEA, and BlueJ.
+I cannot give complete or definitive information on Java programming environments in this section, but I will try to give enough information to let you compile and run the examples from this textbook using the command line, Eclipse, or BlueJ.
 (Readers are strongly encouraged to read, compile, and run the examples.
-Source code can be downloaded from the book's web page, http://math.hws.edu/javanotes.)
+Source code for sample programs and solutions to end-of-chapter exercises can be downloaded from the book's web page, http://math.hws.edu/javanotes.)

 One thing to keep in mind is that you do not have to pay any money to do Java programming (aside from buying a computer, of course).
 Everything that you need can be downloaded for free on the Internet.

 This textbook can be used with Java 8 and later.
 As of the release of Version 8.1.2 of the book in December 2020, the current version of Java is Java 15.
 Significant changes both in the Java language and in the Oracle corporation's policies concerning Java have been made since the release of Java 8.
 Unfortunately, the changes have made it somewhat more difficult to install Java and get it up and running.
 In this section, I will try to give you enough information to make it possible to install Java and use it with this textbook.